sec178/ppol6801_finalproj_sc/README.md

 The code for the R Shiny app and dashboard I used to illustrate my findings can be found int the *App* folder.
 A published, accessible, and publicly-available version of this dashboard can be found [here](https://scohen97.shinyapps.io/tad_app/).

 ### Report & Proposal
-A report detailing my findings and motivations can be found in the *Report* and *Proposal* folders.
+A report detailing my findings and motivations, as well as my original proposal, can be found in the *Report* and *Proposal* folders respectively.
+A rendered version of the R Markdown file can also be found within the *Report* folder.

 ### Slide Deck
 A slide deck detailing my findings can be found in the *Slide Deck* folder.